JoahG/pjax-fw/README.md

 ```

-You can also customize it so that a `div` is replaced instead of the entire `body` by editing the `replacedSelector` flag in `pjax.js`.
+You can also customize the `replacedSelector` flag in `pjax.js` to change what element is replaced in the app.